salesforcecli/plugin-org/messages/list.md

 # deleteOrgs

 You have %s expired or deleted local scratch org authorizations.
-To remove authorizations for inactive orgs, run force:org:list --clean.
+To remove authorizations for inactive orgs, run org:list --clean.

 # noOrgsFound